If you’re arriving into England for the first time, the whole process can seem pretty overwhelming. It’ll be worth it though, trust us.

 All of our airports are well connected.
 When weighing up how to leave you need to balance the efficiency and cost between the buses, the coaches, the trains, a hire car or a taxi.

 This would all totally depend on your airport, your destination, and the time.
 If you can, avoid travelling at any point of rush hour.
 It could even be worth sitting in the airport with a brew to avoid it all for an hour if you arrive into England at peak time.
-Especially if you’re travelling into London.
+Especially if you’re travelling into the streets of London with all your luggage.

 Do your research thoroughly though – you could end up saving quite a bit, in both time and money.